 Sister Trinita Flood, OP (1974-1981)

 Sister Trinita Flood, OP, presided over Barry during a period of immense change, including the restructuring of undergraduate and graduate divisions to schools by discipline: the College of Arts & Sciences, the School of Business, the School of Education, the School of Social Work and the Division of Nursing.
-The Continuing Education Department, which became the School of Adult and Continuing Education in 1982, was also established during her tenure.
+The Continuing Education Department, which became the School of Professional and Career Education in 1982, was also established during her tenure.
 She also oversaw the transition of college to a fully co-educational institution of higher education.

 Sister Trinita grew up in Chicago where she worked as a legal assistant and a secretary.
 She had a lifelong interest in drama and also participated in many theatrical performances in the Chicago area during this period.
 In 1941, despite the protests of her mother, she joined the Adrian Dominican Order and eventually graduated from Siena Heights College.
 Post-graduation, she studied speech and drama at Catholic University and Northwestern before teaching at secondary schools in Chicago and St. Charles, Illinois.

 She first came to Barry to teach speech and drama and held various administrative positions before leaving to become secretary general of her community and serve as acting president of St. Dominic College in St. Charles.
 Upon her return to Barry in 1970, she served as dean of the graduate division and vice president before becoming president.